Folktales of North and European Variants in the United States

 In Moss Gown, William H. Hooks retells an old story from North Carolina that melds elements of ''Cinderella'' with motifs from King Lear.
 Rejected by her father and banished from home by her two sisters,

-Relationships with native Americans fulfill their timeout with folktales.
+Relationships with native Americans fulfil their timeout with folktales.

 Folktales of Native American